Low Sodium Diet - 3 Tips to Help Calculate Your Daily Sodium Intake

 By Debbie Benson

-Here are 3 tips to help teach you how to figure this out and stay below your recommended daily sodium allowance.
+Here are 3 tips to help teach you how to figure this out and stay at, or below your recommended daily sodium allowance.

 Tip #3.
 Keep a daily food log.
 This might sound hard but this log is especially helpful when beginning a low sodium diet.
 It is easy to forget everything you have eaten all day.
 By forgetting one snack, you could easily go over your daily allowance of sodium.
 If you go over your daily sodium allowance one day, then be more careful the next day and go a little below your daily sodium allowance.
 Stay around 14,000mg of sodium a week or less.
 It is better, if you go over the sodium amount in one meal, to then lower your sodium amount for the next meal.
 Don't forget about it and let it go.
 Sodium adds up quickly.
 Don't try saving up your sodium count to splurge on a meal or a snack.
 Sodium counting is not like counting calories.
 A higher sodium splurge can cause your heart or kidneys to work harder.
 This is what you want to avoid and is usually why you are following a low sodium diet.